Bukareszt/Documorpher/README.md

 ## 📚 Use Case Example

 Need to transform a set of DOCX documents into an Excel spreadsheet?
-With DocuExtract AI, you can easily define a  mapping  of DOCX files to structured Excel columns while preserving contextual meaning.
+With Documorpher, you can easily define a mapping of DOCX files to structured Excel columns while preserving contextual meaning.
 This makes it ideal for:

 - Extracting invoices, reports, and structured documents into Excel
 - Transforming product descriptions into a structured sections
 - Ensuring context-aware data extraction from unstructured documents

 ## 🚀 Getting Started

 ### Prerequisites